Our initiative is based on a simple observation.

 - Space for Solutions: Presenting solutions for incremental change.
-All organizations can showcase and advance their global governance project to a wide variety of stakeholders to showcase results and advance the initiative.
+All organizations can present their global governance project to a wide variety of stakeholders to showcase results and advance the initiative.

 - Space for Debates: Discussing solutions rather than problems.
 Stakeholders discuss projects, initiatives, and ideas to address the challenges of our world.

 - Space for Innovations: Developing digital prototypes.
 Experts help create technological solutions for the world of tomorrow.

 We are also a resource to help implement and scale-up the most promising governance projects.